sheeba4/foleyhougtest/wp-content/plugins/youtube-embed-plus/readme.txt

 * iv_load_policy - Set this to 3 to turn off annotations (or 1 to show them).
 Example: `"https://www.youtube.com/watch?v=quwebVjAEJA&iv_load_policy=3"`
 * loop - Set this to 1 to loop the video (or 0 to not loop).
 Example: `"https://www.youtube.com/watch?v=quwebVjAEJA&loop=1"`
 * modestbranding - Set this to 1 to remove the YouTube logo while playing (or 0 to show the logo).
 Example: `"https://www.youtube.com/watch?v=quwebVjAEJA&modestbranding=1"`
-* rel - Set this to 0 to not show related videos at the end of playing (or 1 to show them).
+* rel - Set this to 0 to only show related videos from the same channel as the current video (or 1 to show videos from any channel).
 Example: `"https://www.youtube.com/watch?v=quwebVjAEJA&rel=0"`
 * showinfo - Set this to 0 to hide the video title and other info (or 1 to show it).
-Example: `"https://www.youtube.com/watch?v=quwebVjAEJA&showinfo=0"`
+Example: `"https://www.youtube.com/watch?v=quwebVjAEJA&showinfo=0"` (YouTube/Google has deprecated this feature)
 * fs - Set this to 0 to hide the fullscreen button (or 1 to show it).
 Example: `"https://www.youtube.com/watch?v=quwebVjAEJA&fs=0"`

 You can also start and end each individual video at particular times.
 Like the above, each option should begin with '&'